Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Josh, it's David.
 First, broadly relative to the PBM, our view relative to the services we need to deliver is that the broad-based pharmacy capabilities are one of the most critical capabilities to have an overall effective health service offering.

 To put your question back into context and be clear, today we own and fully operate our PBM and continue to.
 We partner where appropriate, and work to actively integrate our capabilities, and we're quite pleased with the outcomes we're delivering for the benefit of our customers, the service, the clinical quality.
-Eric just made reference to the sustained medical cost trend in the mid-single digit range, great value for employer clients.
+Eric just made reference to the sustained medical cost trend in the mid-single digit range, great value for our employer clients.

 And importantly, our approach to the integrated PBM presents even a further opportunity to integrate the information, the clinical program, the gap in care closure with our health care professionals.
 So own and operate, partner where appropriate, it's performing well and we're pleased.
 Lastly, in addition to the trend, I would note we've continued to successfully grow our PBM covered lives of our customer base pretty meaningfully and I think that's also a testament to the value we're delivering.
 So performing very well for us.